 Alex starts her day with the intention to “be good.”
 As she navigates the day burdened by negative body thoughts, she feels down but hopeful that she will eat “clean” and with control.
-By mid-afternoon she’s starving and preoccupied with thoughts about food.
+By mid-afternoon, she’s starving and preoccupied with thoughts about food.
 When a co-worker puts out a tray of cupcakes for everyone to partake, Alex tries to resist but then can’t get the treats out of her mind.
 So she has one.
 Then another.
 She’s on autopilot, out-of-body.
-After too many cupcakes to count she’s despondent, miserable, stuffed.
+After too many cupcakes to count, she’s despondent, miserable, stuffed.
 She purges in the office bathroom since the full feeling is intolerable… and of course, the threat of absorbing all the calories is equally terrifying.
 Alex is resolved to make this her last binge/purge.
 She’s “back on track.”
-But before you know, a food “mistake” or unexpected temptation gets in the way and the rest is history.
+But before you know it, a food “mistake” or unexpected temptation gets in the way, and the rest is history.

 The pattern I just described is the classic bulimic cycle.
 There is restriction, deprivation, rules about what is on or off limits… Then a temptation, giving in, a food “mistake…” The binge means freedom from the exhausting control – at least for a short while.
 But then remorse, self-hatred.
 The purge is supposed to “undo” the binge but at the same time, without realizing it, the purge forgives the binge, actually opening the door for more binges in the future.